 I get many questions about my live insect photography, so I have created this page to answer some of the questions.
 Many examples of my images can be found in the Galleries page.
 Let's start at the most important part - FLASH - The most important thing to remember with flash is that THE LIGHT IS DELIVERED IN A VERY VERY SHORT TIME, maybe 1/5000 sec to 1/10000 sec (t0.5) when using it as described below.
 What I describe here is for live insects while handholding the camera.
 For stationary subjects I would most likely use a tripod and different lighting, although the technique described here will certainly work for stationary subjects.

 Let's start from a different angle.
-When photographing insects we will get blur from subject movement and hand shake, what is a great way of getting sharp images? - use flash.
+When photographing insects we will get unsharp images due to subject movement and hand shake, what is a great way of getting sharp images? - use flash.
 Flash is desired not as a last resort but because it is a great way to get sharp images and we will base our whole technique around it's use.

 Flash enables us to get sharp images.
 Imagine taking a photograph in a dark room, of course we will get a dark image even with a long shutter speed.
 Now take another image in the dark room with a long shutter speed but add a pulse of light.
 The duration of the exposure will be controlled by how long the pulse of light lasts, regardless of shutter speed.
 If we can send a pulse of light with a duration of around 1/8000 of second, that is how long the it takes to capture the image.
 Flash can do this.
 A typical flash will have a flash duration of around 1/400 sec at full power to maybe 1/25000 sec at lowest power so firing a flash at low power will give us a short flash duration.